 As a yoga teacher, she is heavily influenced by her extensive dance and movement background; she loves the spirit of play and exploration that she learned as a performer and has invited that into her teaching, allowing space for others to reignite their own sense of joy through the moving body, breath, and mind in order to bring about true, holistic healing.
 Helping others to connect deeply in this way, providing tools of self-empowerment and healing, and spreading joy is what she is called to do in her life.

-Sam has been practicing yoga for the past 7 years, and she received her 200 RYT certification in Vinyasa Yoga from Amanda Dee Smith at Sun Salute Studio in Torre de la Horadada, Spain in 2016.
+Sam has been practicing yoga for the past 11 years, and she received her 200 RYT certification in Vinyasa Yoga from Amanda Dee Smith at Sun Salute Studio in Torre de la Horadada, Spain in 2016.
 She received her 500 RYT certification with Matt & Holly Krepps at Circle Yoga Shala in September 2017.
 She is currently enrolled in the Yoga Therapy Training with CYS and will begin training in 2021.
 Since the summer of 2016, she has taught in New York, Spain, and Arkansas, and in 2020, she became the co-owner of Sixth House Studio, located in downtown Little Rock, Arkansas.
 Sam is also the toga teacher at the BridgeWay, a behavioral and mental health facitily.